 The SOM established an Alpha Omega Alpha Honor Medical Society chapter.
 This honor society recognizes scholarship, leadership, professionalism, service and academics.
-The graduating class of 2019 was the first to be eligible for A Ω A membership.
-While the chapter continues to confer awards to residents and faculty, the award to medical students was suspended as of the Class of 2021.
+The graduating class of 2019 was the first to be eligible for A $\Omega$ A membership.

 List of Awards for Students